ABHIJITHCV11/An-analysis-of-people-who-quit-their-jobs/README.md

 ## Objectives

-- Analyse a data set on the human resources of a company called ‘149 Solutions’.
+- Analyse a data set on the human resources of a company called ‘149 Solutions’(hypothetical).
-- Create appropriate visualisations to identify the factors causing attrition.
+- Create appropriate visualisations to identify the factors causing people to quit their jobs.
 - Prepare a dashboard containing these visualisations by applying the best practices.

 ## Guided by